rchlrolle/mytest/README.md

 # mytest
 brief descr

-About Me Data Science M.s.
-Student; will be graduation in August 2024
+About Me Data Science M.S.
+Student; will be graduating in August 2024